Accessible-Technology-in-Sign/RecordTheseHands/README.md

-The data collected using this app was also used for a [Kaggle machine learning competition](https://www.kaggle.com/competitions/asl-signs) sponsored by Google, with the intent of using the best-performing model directly within PopSignAI.
-The Kaggle competition and PopSignAI received [a brief mention](https://www.youtube.com/watch?v=r8T0SnwHRNI&t=3965s) at the Google I/O ’23 Developer Keynote.
+The data collected using this app was also used for a [Kaggle machine learning competition](https://www.kaggle.com/competitions/asl-signs) sponsored by Google, with the intent of using the best-performing model directly within `PopSignAI`.
+The Kaggle competition and `PopSignAI` received [a brief mention](https://www.youtube.com/watch?v=r8T0SnwHRNI&t=3965s) at the Google I/O ’23 Developer Keynote.
 To learn more about the dataset and how we went about collecting it, please see our paper on the subject, *PopSign ASL v1.0: An Isolated American Sign Language Dataset Collected via Smartphones* (arXiv link available shortly).

-This updated version of ASLRecorder has a few improvements over the original app, and it has been cleaned up to make it possible for researchers to get a running start when collecting their own sign language datasets.
-It is named *Record These Hands!* in honor of a
+This updated version of `ASLRecorder` has a few improvements over the original app, and it has been cleaned up to make it possible for researchers to get a running start when collecting their own sign language datasets.
+It is named `Record These Hands!` in honor of a
 [popular song by Sean Forbes](https://www.youtube.com/watch?v=7lQx1f5lEFo), who is a cofounder of DPAN.
-He and several people working at DPAN collaborated extensively with students at the Georgia Institute of Technology and the Rochester Institute of Technology to make PopSignAI possible.
+He and several people working at DPAN collaborated extensively with students at the Georgia Institute of Technology and the Rochester Institute of Technology to make `PopSignAI` possible.

 ## How it works